jbcoe/value_types/DRAFT_COROLLARY.md

 ## Technical specifications

-We update the technical specifications detailed in P3019 [1] to include the constructors and assignment operators discussed above.
+Here we update the technical specifications detailed in P3019 [1] to include the constructors and assignment operators discussed above.

 ### X.Y Class template indirect [indirect]